Siemowit IV of Masovia: Role in the Greater Polish Civil War

 These events did not discourage Siemowit IV, who was determined to obtain the crown, even by force.
 Probably with the knowledge and consent of Archbishop Bodzanta, he attempted to abduct Jadwiga and marry her, in a desperate act to win the crown.
-When the Lesser Poland nobility knew of his intentions, they close the gates of Wawel to Bodzanta's men, among them was hidden Siemowit IV.
-They also warned Jadwiga, who remained at the court of her mother until was secured to travel.
+When the Lesser Poland nobility learned of his intentions, they close the gates of Wawel to Bodzanta's men, with Siemowit IV hidden among them.
+They also warned Jadwiga, who remained at the court of her mother until it was secure to travel.

-Despite the defeat of his ambitious plans, Siemowit IV continued his efforts to obtain the Polish throne.
+Despite the failure of his ambitious plans, Siemowit IV continued his efforts to obtain the Polish throne.
 For this purpose, after burning the property of his political opponents in Książ, he went back to Sieradz, where a part of the local nobility proclaimed him King of Poland.
-This time, however, the congress lacked of real authority, and for this reason, he delayed his expected coronation, trying to conquer the country by force.
-After a disastrous campaign and a failed siege to Kalisz (Siemowit IV was able to obtain only Kujawy), some of his supporters decided to sign an armistice on 29 September 1383.
+This time, however, the congress lacked of real authority, and for this reason he delayed his expected coronation, trying to conquer the country by force.
+After a disastrous campaign and a failed siege of Kalisz (Siemowit IV was able to obtain only Kujawy), some of his supporters decided to sign an armistice on 29 September 1383.

 The ceasefire enabled the Polish to add Hungarian troops to the country's forces under the personal command of Sigismund of Luxembourg.
-The combined attack of Hungarian-Polish forces caused that Siemowit IV avoided further fighting, especially after his brother Janusz opted for the recognition of Jadwiga as Queen.
+The combined attack of Hungarian-Polish forces discouraged Siemowit IV from fighting further, especially after his brother Janusz opted for the recognition of Jadwiga as Queen.